Last Updated on

 Emails from CF7 work flawlessly, without any effort, for most people

 We believe most users of CF7 have the same experience.
-CF7 having over 6 million active installs, with currently over 10,000 downloads every day, indicates that a lot of people are successfully sending emails from CF7.
+CF7 having over 5 million active installs, indicates a lot of people are successfully sending emails from CF7 every day.

 But not for everyone – emails don’t work easily for some CF7 users